 - No USB-C ports; may require adapters to connect to many newer devices.

 Takeaway: The Dell Chromebook 3189 is typical of many Chromebooks on the market today.
 It's made with students in mind and won't wow you with its speed or display, but it's a reliable, affordable 2-in-1 laptop with solid construction to boot.
 Just don't expect any truly standout features at this price.

 From $360 Good

-- Convertible with touchscreen; 360-degree hinge allows for even more positions.
+- Convertible design with a touchscreen and 360-degree hinge that allows for even more positions.

 - Full-HD display provides a crisp, clear picture from every angle.

-- Handles most web-oriented tasks well, and ability to access Android apps (at least in beta) expands functionality.
+- Handles most web-oriented tasks well and can access Android apps (at least in beta).

-- Aluminum lid adds a more expensive look.
+- Aluminum lid lends a more expensive look.

 - Excellent battery life of up to 13 hours in expert tests.

 - Heavy for a Chromebook of its size.